inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 ^^^^^^^^^^^^^^^^^^^^^

-Turn off the Buildings Affected by each hazard zone (the layers generated from |project_name| analysis and turn ON the **PopulationSP_2010** layer.
+Turn off the Buildings Affected by each hazard zone (the layers generated from |project_name| analysis and turn ON the **People** layer.
 Because we want to look at the number of people who might die or be displaced in a specific area, we also need to turn ON the **Village** layer in QGIS.
 This layer will be used as an aggregation layer that can show us results grouped by administrative boundary.